Ravee67/Minor-Project/README.md

 Added BMI as an eighth column to the female data matrix.

+Task 6: Standardisation of Female Dataset

+Created a new matrix named zfemale.

+Standardised all columns of the female dataset by computing z-scores for each variable.

+Task 7: Scatterplot Matrix and Correlation Analysis

+Drew a scatterplot matrix (pairplot) for the standardised female variables:

+Height

+Weight

+Waist circumference

+Hip circumference

+BMI

+Computed Pearson’s and Spearman’s correlation coefficients for all pairs of these variables.

+Interpreted the observed relationships and correlation strengths.

+Task 8: Waist-Based Ratio Calculations

+Computed the following ratios for both male and female participants:

+Waist-to-height ratio

+Waist-to-hip ratio

+Added these ratios as two additional columns to the male and female matrices.

+Task 9: Ratio Comparison Using Boxplots

+Created a box-and-whisker plot with four boxes side by side:

+Female waist-to-height ratio

+Male waist-to-height ratio

+Female waist-to-hip ratio

+Male waist-to-hip ratio

+Compared the distributions and explained the observed differences.

+Task 10: Comparison of Anthropometric Indicators

+Listed advantages and disadvantages of the following body composition measures:

+Body Mass Index (BMI)

+Waist-to-height ratio

+Waist-to-hip ratio

+Task 11: Extreme BMI Analysis

+Identified the 5 female participants with the lowest BMI and the 5 with the highest BMI.

+Printed the standardised body measurements for these 10 participants using numpy.argsort on BMI values.

+Interpreted the differences in body proportions based on standardised measurements.

 Notebook Requirements

 The notebook is divided into clearly labeled sections.